msfurnadzhiev/rlisp/README.md

-## A small List interpreter written in Rust.
+## Lisp interpreter written in Rust.